asanian/GenNet/README.md

 ##Features

-Qualitative Modeling
+* Qualitative Modeling
-Quantitative Modeling
+* Quantitative Modeling
-GRN Creation and Loading
+* GRN Creation and Loading
-CTL Verification
+* CTL Verification
-K-Parameters Generation
+* K-Parameters Generation
-State Graph
+* State Graph
-Cyclic States
+* Cyclic States
-Steady States
+* Steady States
-Paths and Neighbour States
+* Paths and Neighbour States
-Hybrid Modeling
+* Hybrid Modeling
-Time Delays
+* Time Delays
-Path Constraints
+* Path Constraints
-Invariant Kernal
+* Invariant Kernal
-Complete GUI Based Results
+* Complete GUI Based Results
-No Manual Effort
+* No Manual Effort
-Fast and Efficient Results
+* Fast and Efficient Results

 ##Installation & Download

 Latest Version: 2.1 12-12-2015

 Disclaimer: GenNet is still in its early development stages.
 We apologize for any bugs, but can not assume any responsibility for the correctness of the results or any damages caused.
-The source code is available from the author upon request here

-You can find complete instructions about GenNet download and install at http://asanian.com/gennet
+You can find complete instructions about GenNet download and install at http://asanian.com/gennet OR http://asanian.github.io/GenNet/

 ## Contact